 - 5.20 The process of site selection involved a comprehensive approach of site identification and assessment.
-Possible sites for development were gleaned from two sources: - The SCDC Strategic Housing Land Availability Assessment (SHLAA) process - The SCDC Strategic Housing and Economic Land Availability Assessment (SHELAA) process (which superseded the SHLAA) - A separate Call for Sites process undertaken by the Neighbourhood Plan - Sites suggested by Wickham Market Parish Council, which include parcels of land identified from the Wickham Market Neighbourhood Plan Landscape Sensitivity Assessment (2017) - 5.21 In total 22 sites were submitted and assessed.
-The way the sites were assessed and the outcomes of the assessment are presented in the Wickham Market Neighbourhood Plan Site Assessment Report 2018 (prepared by AECOM). - 5.22 The results of the site assessment process were that, of the 22 sites, a total of 2 sites were considered appropriate for development (a 'green' rating on the red-ambergreen assessment criteria): - Site 5b/6: Land west of Old School Farm, High Street - Site 27: Simon's Cross Allotments - 5.23 A further 2 sites were given an 'amber' rating: - Site 1b: Land adjacent to British Telecom Telephone Exchange based on the moderate landscape impact as judged by the Neighbourhood Plan Landscape Sensitivity Assessment, although recognising that the SHLAA had considered
+Possible sites for development were gleaned from the following sources: - The SCDC Strategic Housing Land Availability Assessment (SHLAA) process - The SCDC Strategic Housing and Economic Land Availability Assessment (SHELAA) process (which superseded the SHLAA) - Sites suggested by Wickham Market Parish Council, which include parcels of land identified from the Wickham Market Neighbourhood Plan Landscape Sensitivity Assessment (2017) - 5.21 In total 22 sites were submitted and assessed.
+The way the sites were assessed and the outcomes of the assessment are presented in the Wickham Market Neighbourhood Plan Site Assessment Report 2018 (prepared by AECOM). - 5.22 The results of the site assessment process were that, of the 22 sites, 18 sites were given a 'red' rating, 2 sites an 'amber' rating and 2 sites a 'green' rating.
+The 'red' rated sites were not considered to represent reasonable alternatives. - 5.23 The 2 sites with a 'green' rating were considered clearly appropriate for development.

+These were: - Site 5b/6: Land west of Old School Farm, High Street - Site 27: Simon's Cross Allotments - 5.24 A further 2 sites were given an 'amber' rating and therefore could potentially be reasonable alternatives: